• Skip to primary navigation

 Full Grand Canyon: Raft from Lees Ferry to Whitmore Wash, Diamond Creek or Pearce Ferry

-The grandest canyon expedition, the full canyon allows river runners to experience both the upper and lower canyon and sometimes the western canyon.
-Journeys launch at Lees Ferry (mile 0) and go through Grand Canyon to one of three take out points: Whitmore Wash (mile 188 – by Helicopter), Diamond Creek (mile 225), or Pearce Ferry (mile 280).
-The most common human-powered trip takes 14 days to run the full canyon, but they can range from 12 to 18 days.
+The grandest canyon expedition, floating the Full Grand Canyon allows river runners to experience the upper and lower canyons and sometimes the western canyon.
+Journeys launch at Lees Ferry (mile 0) and raft the Colorado River to one of three take out points: Whitmore Wash (mile 188 – by Helicopter), Diamond Creek (mile 225), or Pearce Ferry (mile 280).
+The most common human-powered trip takes 14 days to raft the full canyon.
+However, these trips can range from 12 to 18 days.
 The 8-day full canyon motor trip is our most popular for families.

 Trip Exchanges

-For the Full Canyon there may be an “exchange” during the trip where a portion of the guests hiking will hike out and a new group of guests will hike into the canyon which can allow time for a short hike up the Kaibab Trail along Bright Angel Creek to the Phantom Ranch historical landmark.
-However, there is no required hiking on the full canyon and there is an opportunity to stop at the attractions on both the upper and the lower canyon as well as run over 100 whitewater rapids.
+For the Full Canyon there may be an “exchange” during the river tour where a portion of the guests hiking will hike out and a new group of guests will hike into the canyon which can allow time for a short hike up the Kaibab Trail along Bright Angel Creek to the Phantom Ranch historical landmark.
+However, there is no required hiking on the full canyon and there is an opportunity to stop at the attractions on both the upper and the lower canyon as well as raft over 100 whitewater rapids of the Colorado River.

 Western Grand Canyon: Helicopter to Whitmore Wash, then Raft to Pearce Ferry